No Permission Needed

 Especially mothers.

-Especially anyone who has survived something that taught them to prioritize safety over desire.
+Especially anyone who’s lived through something that taught them to prioritize safety over desire.

-You realize that no one is coming to authorize your becoming.
-That the world is remarkably comfortable with you staying exactly as you are, as long as it does not disrupt existing expectations.
-That the permission you are waiting for was never withheld.
+You realize no one is coming to authorize your becoming.
+That the world is actually very comfortable with you staying exactly as you are, as long as you don’t disrupt anything.
+That the permission you’ve been waiting for was never being withheld.

 It was never coming.